Finding and Buying a Van in Australia

-Pulling in to a busy industrial estate at Botany Bay, on the airport side of Sydney, we passed the big boy sites of Maui and Britz.
-All full to overflowing with rental campers of all shapes and sizes.
+Pulling in at a busy industrial estate at Botany Bay, on the airport side of Sydney, we passed the big boy sites of Maui and Britz.
+Surprisingly, these were full to overflowing with rental campers of all shapes and sizes.

 We then arrived at the campervan rental and sales depot of Travellers Autobarn

-Soon, this was become the best find for us, in the sequence of events to follow.
+Soon, this was to become the best find for us, in the sequence of events that followed.

-A few private ads took our fancy and hastily arranged viewings across town followed.
-We met Mike from Boston, who was at the end of his road trip across Australia.
-Unfortunately for him, the tired looking Toyota van crammed with not so fresh smelling bedding, was not for us.
+Next, some private adverts took our fancy.
+Followed by hastily arranged viewings across Sydney.
+Amongst the sellers was Mike from Boston.
+He was at the end of his road trip across Australia.
+Unfortunately for him, the tired looking Toyota van was not for us.

 Quickly dashing back across the other end of the city by train, we met with a young Slovakian couple.
 By now the heavens had opened, unleashing a torrent of torrential rain upon us.
-We took shelter in the back of their cramped Toyota self-build van.
+There was nowhere else to shelter other than the back of their cramped Toyota self-build campervan.

-We learnt that so many youngsters do this type of trip.
+We soon learnt that so many youngsters do this type of trip.
 They buy a van, or a campervan, possibly a basic self-build, but then fail to sell it in time before their return flight home.
-This then leaves them no option but to move it on at rock bottom to a dealer.
+This then leaves them no option but to move it on, often at a rock bottom price to a dealer.